NickCraver/nickcraver.github.com/blog/_posts/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition.markdown

 6. Tell IIS to start the new site ([`Start-Website`](https://technet.microsoft.com/en-us/library/hh867884(v=wps.630).aspx))
 7. Tell HAProxy this website is ready to come back up

 Note that HAProxy doesn't *immediately* bring the site back online.
-It will do so after 3 successfull polls, this is a key difference between `MAINT` and `DRAIN` in HAProxy. `MAINT` -> `READY` assumes the server is instantly up. `DRAIN` -> `READY` assumes down.
+It will do so after 3 successful polls, this is a key difference between `MAINT` and `DRAIN` in HAProxy. `MAINT` -> `READY` assumes the server is instantly up. `DRAIN` -> `READY` assumes down.
 The former has a very nasty effect on [ThreadPool](https://msdn.microsoft.com/en-us/library/system.threading.threadpool.aspx) growth waiting with the initial slam while things are spinning up.

 We repeat the above for all webservers in the build.
 There's also a slight pause between each server, all of which is tunable with TeamCity settings.